grantrobertsmith/votem-vote/README.md

 ### Template project work

-Please see ATTRIBUTION and LICENSE files for work that is the contributor's own.
+Please see ATTRIBUTION and LICENSE files for work that is _not_ the contributor's own.

 ### Project work